-Switchback Trail: This trail is the shortest and steepest trails in the system.
-Starting from the Plateau Trail the trail descends slowly to the first switchback before a steeper grade is met with a couple more switchbacks.
+Switchback Trail: This 0.25 mile trail is the shortest and steepest trails in the system.
+Starting from the Plateau Trail, the trail descends slowly to the first switchback before a steeper grade is met with a couple more switchbacks.
 The trail exits onto the low side of the Loop Trail.
-0.25 miles in length, 5-10 minutes travel time.

-Plateau Trail: This trail is mostly flat and is accessed off the Loop Trail.
+Plateau Trail: This 0.9 mile trail is mostly flat and is accessed off the Loop Trail.
 It follows along the edge of a long plateau and horseshoes back to the Loop Trail.
 There are outstanding views from a couple key points along the trail.
-0.9 miles in length, 10-15 minutes travel time.

 Rocky Knob Trail: This 0.9 mile trail is premier trail of the system and leaves the Loop Trail.
 It climbs rather aggressively with several small switchbacks to alleviate the steepness in areas.
 It is rather rocky in spots and can be slippery underfoot.
 The high point of the trail system is along this trail and is formally known as Rocky Knob.
 From the summit there are great views of Village of Lake Placid and the surrounding area.